-- Understand and utilize the six pillars of Character Education: - Trustworthiness - Respect - Responsibility - Fairness - Caring - Citizenship - Use self-control and behavior management techniques - Use strategies for positively responding to and reporting bullying - Use Appropriate problem solving techniques inside and outside of the classroom - Follow the expectations for appropriate student behavior as explained in the MRCS School Wide Discipline Policy as well as the Montessori Pride Values. - Follow the consequence process for inappropriate student behavior as explained in the MRCS School Wide Discipline Policy.
+- Understand and utilize Positive Action Curriculum: - Self Concept & managing responsibility - Respect - Trustworthiness - Fairness - Caring - Citizenship - Use self-control and behavior management techniques - Use strategies for positively responding to and reporting bullying - Use Appropriate problem solving techniques inside and outside of the classroom - Follow the expectations for appropriate student behavior as explained in the MRCS School Wide Discipline Matrix as well as the Montessori Pride Values. - Follow the consequence process for inappropriate student behavior as explained in the MRCS School Wide Discipline Matrix.